Truck drivers face multiple criminal charges in 4 deadly transport truck crashes on Hwy. 401

 Four truck drivers face multiple criminal charges in connection with four transport truck collisions over the summer that led to the deaths of 10 people, and injured dozens.

-Ontario Provincial Police said Thursday morning during a news conference they have completed their investigations into four separate crashes that were "particularly tragic."
+Ontario Provincial Police said Thursday morning during a news conference they have completed their investigations into four separate crashes that were all caused by "driver inattention."

 OPP commissioner J.V.N.
-"Vince" Hawkes told reporters they all share a number of common elements.
+"Vince" Hawkes told reporters these collisions share a number of common elements.

 "Each of these collisions resulted in a catastrophic crash scene that claimed the life of more than one person," he said.